dart-lang/build/build_test/README.md

 `*_test.dart` files, which can be loaded in a browser from the normal development server (`pub run build_runner serve`).

+You may also view an index of links to every `*.debug.html` file by navigating to `http://localhost:8081` (or wherever your `test` folder is being served).

 ## Writing tests for your custom Builder

 In addition to assiting in running normal tests, this package provides some